 Ohio’s Original Interscholastic Creative Writing Program for Middle Schools

-2021 Power of the Pen State TournamentThe 2021 State Tournament, hosted virtually by Otterbein University on Saturday, May 15, is the culminating event of the year for Ohio's 7th and 8th grade Power of the Pen writers.
-Students earn a spot in the state tournament with exceptional writing at the district and regional events.
-On this page, you'll find the entry form for the poetry contest for state qualifiers, an opportunity to order T-shirts, and information about books by guest author Jack Gantos.
-Visit this page frequently; we will be adding links for the state program, Book of Winners orders, and more!
+2021 Power of the Pen State TournamentThe 2021 State Tournament, hosted virtually by Otterbein University on Saturday, May 15, was the culminating event of the year for Ohio's 7th and 8th grade Power of the Pen writers.
+Students earned a spot in the state tournament with exceptional writing at the district and regional events.
+On this page, you'll find the 2021 State Tournament Program, information about books by guest author Jack Gantos, information on Book of Winners orders, and more!

 A Word of Thanks